 In one way or another, we have all been tattooed by the experiences of our formative years.
 If you have evolved to the level of assessing relationship patterns in your life, self-congratulatory praise is due.
 These influential patterns that affect our personal journey are extremely covert.
 Quiet reflection is necessary to face and unravel their control over our lives.
 Additionally, it takes courage to look at your life and say, “How did I get here?” and “What have I done?”
 These important questions are just the beginning of the process that is the quest for truth and inner peace.

 The Relationship Continuum

-Repetition Compulsion was a term used by Austrian Neurologist, Sigmund Freud to describe humans’ tendencies to repeat situations, and patterns of behavior that were difficult, and stressful in earlier life.
+Repetition Compulsion was a term associated by Austrian Neurologist, Sigmund Freud to describe humans’ tendencies to repeat situations and patterns of behavior that were difficult and stressful in earlier life.
 Traumatic events are sub-consciously re-enacted, or a person behaves in ways that engender specific responses from others that are consistent with past experiences in interpersonal relationships.
 Freud based the concept of Repetition Compulsion on several behavioral observations.
 One of these observations was of a child, who after throwing his favorite toy from his crib, becomes upset at the loss, reels the toy back, and repeats the process.
 Correspondingly, Freud theorized that the child was attempting to master the sensation of loss in allowing his mother to leave without protesting.

 Wikipedia.
-“Repetition Compulsion”. [https:en.m.wikipedia.org/wiki/Repetition_compulsion#/editor/2]; [07/15/2017].
+“Repetition Compulsion”. [https:en.m.wikipedia.org/wiki/Repetition_compulsion#/editor/2].
+[07/15/2017].